vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 `docker-compose exec webserver ls -la /etc/letsencrypt/live`

 This will show the following directory

 `drwxr-xr-x    2 root     root          4096 Oct  5 09:15 your_domain`

+Then shutdown and restart your environment by using

+`docker compose down`
+`docker compose up -d`

 ## Vanilla Reforged Links